AlgorithmiKee/notes/Finance/growth_rate.md

 \end{cases}
 $$

+Assume each round is statistically independent.
 Is this game worth playing?

 At first glance, this game seems to be fair since